Microsoft Access 2013 - Tutorial Summary

 What we've covered in this tutorial only scratches the surface of what's possible with Microsoft Access.
 The areas we covered represent the most common tasks that are performed with Access and other database management systems.

 One area we didn't cover in this tutorial is reporting.
-If you need to print out reports from Microsoft Access, you can use the "Report Wizard" tab to do this (via the "Reports" tab).
-You will probably find this just as intuitive as creating a form or query.
-As with forms and queries, you can use Design View to adjust your report.
+You can create reports the same way as creating forms or queries — from the CREATE tab and selecting an option from the Reports section.
+Reports are just as intuitive as creating a form or query.
+As with forms and queries, you can use Design view to adjust your report.